<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5163340&amp;fmt=gif">

 Candidate Search recruitment

 This article detailing the best subject lines to win over passive candidates was originally published in July 2020.
-All relevant statistics and copy have been updated as of July 2021.
+All relevant statistics and copy have been updated as of May 2024.

 Personalize Or Generic?

 Need some extra help with sourcing passive candidates?
-Check out these 6 unique strategies you can try out today!

 The Five Best Personalized Subject Lines

-5. Mention a hobby
+5. Mention A Hobby

 PRO TIP – If you personalize a subject line, follow up with the same subject in the body of the email.
 Listing someone’s company, skills, former projects, school, or hobbies in the subject to catch their attention just to have them open a generic message that has zero personal touches can be very counterproductive and maybe even off-putting.